spiral/roadrunner-bridge/README.md

         'memory' => [
             'driver' => 'roadrunner',
             'connector' => new MemoryCreateInfo('local'),
-            // Run consumer for this connection on startup (by default)
+            // Run consumer for this pipeline on startup (by default)
-            // You can pause consumer for this connection via console command
+            // You can pause consumer for this pipeline via console command
             // php app.php queue:pause local
             'consume' => true
         ],
 //        'amqp' => [
 //            'driver' => 'roadrunner',
 //            'connector' => new AMQPCreateInfo('bus'),
-//            // Don't consume jobs for this connection on start
+//            // Don't consume jobs for this pipeline on start
-//            // You can run consumer for this connection via console command
+//            // You can run consumer for this pipeline via console command
 //            // php app.php queue:resume local
 //            'consume' => false
 //        ],